-The television segment of the CE market reached unit shipments of 214 million in 2019.
-With the advancement of technologies, high-resolution TVs such as 4K and 8K TVs are becoming more and more popular, as are smart TVs with integrated internet features.
-On the smaller-screen front, tablet shipments reached 144.1 million units in 2019 - a downward development since the peak of 230.1 million in 2014.
-As the largest consumer electronics sector, smartphone sales showed no sign of slowing down, amounting to 522 billion U.S. dollars in 2018, with forecasts suggesting shipments to reach 1.46 billion units in 2023.
-Wearable devices, which include fitness trackers, smart watches and hearables, are the relative newcomer to the CE market and have embraced great consumer enthusiasm in recent years.
-The overall wearable market is projected to ship around 453 million units by 2022, a more than threefold increase over 2017.
-Sales of other devices like gaming consoles and VR/AR headsets are growing strongly as well, as consumers are ever going after new and exciting experiences, whereas digital cameras are undergoing a sustained market decline.
+In 2021, the television segment of the CE market reached a sales volume of 544 million units.
+Given the constant development of modern technologies, high-resolution TVs, such as 8K TVs are becoming increasingly popular, while smart TVs with integrated internet features have already taken the world.
+On the smaller-screen front, tablet shipments were forecast to reach 171 million units in 2021 - a downward development since the peak of 230.1 million in 2014.
+However, smartphone sales - the largest consumer electronics sector - showed no sign of slowing down.
+The smartphone market recorded a revenue worth 481 billion U.S. dollars in 2021 and was expected to increase to over 500 billion U.S. dollars by 2026.
+Wearable devices, which include fitness trackers, smart watches, and hearables, are the relative newcomer to the CE market and have embraced great consumer enthusiasm over the last years.
+The overall wearable market is projected to ship around 490 million units by 2023, an increase of approximately 80 percent compared to the number of shipments registered in 2020.
+Sales of other devices like gaming consoles and VR/AR headsets are growing strongly as well, as consumers are ever going after new and exciting experiences.
+In contrast, digital cameras are undergoing a sustained market decline.

-Ever evolving, the consumer electronics industry is continually growing and one of the largest in the world.
-In the United States alone, the market value of consumer electronics in 2020 was projected to reach 422 billion U.S. dollars, while global revenue is expected to continue exceeding one trillion euros in 2019.
-Tech giants Apple and Samsung are leaders in the market.
-Apple's signature product the iPhone is the company's most profitable product, whose sales accounted for more than half of Apple's total revenue.
-Apple is also the largest vendor of tablet computers thanks to the iPad, and with its Apple Watch, it is also the market leader in the wearable market.
-Samsung Electronics is the world's largest manufacturer of consumer electronics and is the market leader in the smartphone and TV market.
+Ever evolving, the consumer electronics industry is permanently growing into one of the largest markets in the world.
+In the United States alone, the market value of consumer electronics was projected to exceed 460 billion U.S. dollars by 2022, while global revenue is expected to continue exceeding one trillion euros in 2019.
+It is hardly surprising that today’s CE market’s leading tech giants are Apple and Samsung.
+Apple's signature product, the iPhone, is the company's most profitable product, whose sales accounted for almost half of Apple's total revenue as of the third quarter of 2021.
+Moreover, thanks to its iPad, Apple is the largest vendor of tablet computers, and since the release of its Apple Watch, it’s also leading the wearable market.
+On the other hand, Samsung Electronics is the world's biggest consumer electronics manufacturer and currently dominants the smartphone and TV market.
 Samsung's Galaxy Note series pioneered the phablet market, which is becoming the mainstream of smartphone models.
 As a major manufacturer of electronics components such as semiconductors and image sensors, Samsung is also a provider for other CE companies including Apple and Sony.
-Other strong contenders in the CE market include Sony, Panasonic and LG Electronics.
+Other strong players in the CE market include Sony, Panasonic, and LG Electronics.